Yup, it's that time again. Your bland resume needs to be updated, you are switching companies, and you are on the hunt for new career possibilities.

 9) Check your work.

-- Everything can come to a screeching halt if one mistake is found.
-So do a serious check.
+- Surprisingly overlooked - your resume can come to a screeching halt if one mistake is found - do a serious spelling and grammar check.

-- You will not find a mistake right after you have written it so take a break in between checking your resume.
+- You will not find a mistake right after you have written your resume - take a break in between your spell and grammar checks.